ShakedNeeman/Flight-Management-System/README.md

 # Flight Management System

 ## Introduction
-This document lays out a project plan for the development of “Flight-Management-System” an open source repository by HASAN KOSER
+This document lays out a project plan for the development of “Flight-Management-System”

 ## Overview
 Flight Management is the biggest requirement in the world.
 With Technology improving and countries getting developed flight management is as important as the people.